sorbaathens/academic-website/README.md

 + make pages as outlined below
 + make a leaflet map of our geographic area as defined by the locations of ours and other chapters
 + a crew leaders email list signup in addition to a general list
-+ flesh this out and trail forks and Luv Trails pages integrations - https://www.mtbproject.com/club/31736/sorba-athens
++ flesh this out and add trail forks and Luv Trails pages integrations - https://www.mtbproject.com/club/31736/sorba-athens
 + add analytics API somewhere - https://developers.google.com/analytics/devguides/reporting/embed/v1

 ### Get involved page:

 + Link to wish list
 + add some pictures
-+ figure out what happened to the SORBA forum

 ### Wish list page